 The movie props him up to be a brilliant surgeon; brilliant and flawed; brilliant and perpetually angry; brilliant and a misogynist prick.
 In an earlier scene, he warns almost everyone in the medical college to stay away from his object of interest, for that’s what Shalini Pandey, who plays the meek Preethi Shetty, is.
 She submits to his advances easily, doesn’t resist when Reddy, in a show of possession, kisses her when they have just met.
 The campus snickers, but Reddy doesn’t care.
 You almost admire his nerve, the… brash confidence that there just wouldn’t be any resistance from the woman.
 When not a flicker of emotion passes over Preethi’s face, there’s a little hope that perhaps there would be a character arc yet unexplored.
 That perhaps Preethi would be just as brash and brilliant, or more assertive than she is.
 But Preethi is almost in awe of his cleverness and respect that he commands in the campus, and falls hook, line and sinker for him.

 A sick aftertaste lingers when, during an instance, Arjun drags Preethi to meet his rival who has molested her.
 He doesn’t beat the guy to pulp as he’s wont to do, but drops down to his knees and begs him to leave her alone.
+In the scene which is infused with questionable intensity, he declares his love for Preethi to the molester, when ironically, she’s right beside him.
+It’s propped up to be a sweet moment for the couple in love.

 All that is fine, really.
 If Arjun Reddy wants Arjun Reddy to be an arrogant, misogynist twerp with an inflated ego, and an exaggerated sense of self-worth, so be it – it does make for dramatic characterisation, with a certain …appeal that, even if not socially righteous, would charm the masses as any psychotic but brilliant – and hot – male lead would.
 Those well-placed shots of Deverakonda’s abs are quite effective that way.
 What gets you puzzled though are his sudden bursts of social consciousness – in between shouting down his domestic help, and an unsuspecting patient, and trying to force himself on a friend, he tells someone off for ‘objectifying women’.
 Then, he talks, almost lovingly, about caring for a menstruating woman.